abdularif0705/abdularif0705/README.md

 At OceanSource Technologies, as a Software Developer intern, I managed the transfer of medical data to a secure SQL database on AWS.
 This task included enhancing performance and security features, such as data encryption and access control.
 Additionally, I was responsible for monitoring and adjusting AWS RDS instances, ensuring data integrity and efficient database performance.
 My duties also involved setting up regular data backups and performing routine database maintenance.

 As a Teaching Assistant (TA) for the Data Structures and Algorithms course, I guided students in implementing efficient algorithms using Java.
 I have strengthened my technical skills through side projects, internships, and roles as a Code Sensei at Code Ninja, TA for Computer Networks.
-In BorderHacks2021, my team secured first place out of 50+ competing teams for the Traffic Data Challenge.
+At GrizzHacks my team won Best UI/UX out of 30+ teams; at BorderHacks, my team secured first place out of 50+ competing teams for the Traffic Data Challenge.

 Driven by my passion for leveraging technology to address real-world challenges, I eagerly seek opportunities to grow as a developer.
 With strong communication, teamwork, and problem-solving skills, I excel in collaborative environments and consistently deliver high-quality results.
 </p>